-- At the Pribilet I - At the Pribilof Islands, it was an average, to slightly below average, year for most fish-eating seabird species (e.g., black-legged kittiwakes, common murres). - Plankton-eating species (e.g., least auklets) continued to decline. - Complete lack of parakeet auklets (plankton-eating known for eating jellyfish) from St. Paul Island, which had been the most abundant auklet species since monitoring began in the late 1970s.
+- At the Pribilof Islands, it was an average, to slightly below average, year for most fish-eating seabird species (e.g., black-legged kittiwakes, common murres). - Plankton-eating species (e.g., least auklets) continued to decline. - Complete lack of parakeet auklets (plankton-eating known for eating jellyfish) from St. Paul Island, which had been the most abundant auklet species since monitoring began in the late 1970s.